audreyfeldroy/favicon-cheat-sheet/README.rst

         <!-- For IE11 on Windows 8.1; "Small" tile size -->
         <meta name="msapplication-square70x70logo" content="/path/to/favicon-70.png">

-    Note that the sizes specified here are only their dimensions at 100% scaling.
-Windows 8 and 8.1 will also scale to 140% or 180% depending on the size of the display

 3. Favicons targeted to any additional png sizes that you add that aren't covered above:

     .. code-block:: html